Juangunner4/primos-marketplace/README.md

 respond to requests from the frontend in both local and hosted environments.
 Both files include a `REACT_APP_PRIMOS_COLLECTION` setting which the frontend uses to identify the Primos NFT collection.
 The value defaults to `primos` and generally does not need to be changed.
+The frontend integrates Privy for wallet authentication; `src/index.tsx` configures the provider with `supportedChains: ['solana:mainnet']`.
+Update this if you wish to target a different Solana cluster.

 Run the following command from the repository root to start the entire stack: